Conard Fissure: The Fossils

 On his first trip to Arkansas in 1903 Barnum Brown retrieved some three hundred jaws and many disassociated limb bones and vertebrae.
 He returned the following year for an even bigger yield including thousands of jaws, skulls limbs and vertebrae.
 All specimens were transported back to the AMNH where they were cleaned and cataloged.
 The majority of the specimens were partial remains of small mammals and rodents such as shrews, moles, bats, weasels, and raccoons.
 There were also medium predator mammals such as wolves and foxes and a large representation of peccary of the genus Mylohyus.
 Peccary were apparently abundant in pleistocene Arkansas and found in other caves within the Ozark Mountains as well.

 Large mammals were represented as well including the black bear, Ursus americanus.
 Most notable among those specimens collected were 15 different specimens of saber-toothed cat.
 Brown referred to these specimens as "Sabre-tooth Tiger" as was common at that time even though the generally accepted term is now saber-toothed cat in recognition of the fact that tigers are not phylogenetically related to saber-toothed cats.
 Brown believed he had discovered two distinct genera of saber-toothed cats which he named Smilodontopsis troglodytes and Smilodontopsis conardi.
 It was not generally settled until 1984 that the Conard Fissure saber-tooths were not actually independent genera but rather standard examples of the genus Smilodon, now considered the standard genus of North American saber-toothed cat.

-Notably absent from the specimens was any species of mastodon which stands to reason given that the structure of the fissure was such that creatures possibly entered through a sink hole in the roof that was too small for mammals of that size.
+Notably absent from the specimens was any species of mastodon which stands to reason given that the structure of the fissure was such that creatures possibly entered through a sinkhole in the roof that was too small for mammals of that size.